Why you’re tired even when you’re eating “healthy” – and what to do about it

 What to do:

-• Swapping out red meat completely
+• Cutting out red meat entirely

-• Relying on low-cal, low-nutrient snacks
+• Relying on low-calorie, low-nutrient snacks to fill gaps

 What to do: